We will have already established the number of fractures, where they have occurred and whether they need treatment during my examination of you.

 The discomfort is usually worse for the first few days although it may take a couple of weeks to completely disappear.
 It is also necessary to make sure that the fractures heal without any infection and so you will also be given antibiotics through a vein in your arm whilst you are in hospital.
 You will be sent home with painkillers and a course of antibiotics.

-You usually stay in hospital for one night following the surgery.
+You usually stay in the hospital for one night following the surgery.
 The following day the position of your fractures will be checked with X-rays before you are allowed home.

 Although the plates and screws hold the fractures in place it still takes around six weeks for your lower jaw to heal completely.
 During this time you need to eat a relatively soft diet, the nature of which will be discussed with you by the doctors, nurses and dietitians.

 It is also important that you keep your mouth as clean as possible for the first few weeks after surgery to prevent infection.
 It may be difficult to clean your teeth around stitches because it is sore.
 It is best to keep the area free from food debris by gently rinsing your mouth with a mouthwash or warm salt water (dissolve a flat teaspoon of kitchen salt in a cup of warm water) commencing on the day after surgery.
-If any wires, metal braces or screws are used to help guide your bite into the correct position they will be removed in the outpatient department when I am happy that your fracture have healed.
+If any wires, metal braces or screws are used to help guide your bite into the correct position they will be removed in the outpatient department when I am happy that your fracture has healed.

 What does the operation involve?